dipatel127/Capstone-Project/README.md

 Third part of dataset is actually a test dataset, to which a learned model from notbook_train_features_R will be applied.
 EDA of train features and label datasets are performed in R. classification model is performed in Python.
-Binary Revelance is chosen as base model for classification.
-The code for this model is shown in notbook_Model_BR_Py second order and higher order strategy of models will be also be considered for comaprison purpose....
+Multioutput classification is chosen as base model for classification.
+The Random Forest is supplied as base classifier in this classification method.
+For comparison purpose, two other models are developed : RakelD and Neural Network.
+Since PCA did not reduce the dataset significantly, the entire dataset is used for model building.
+In the label dataset, sample IDs for which there was no activation of label has been removed entirly.
+Then both train dataset and label dataset are merged with common column which is sample id.
+In all three models, repeated K fold cross validation method is used to create train and test dataset.
+Total 30 folds are created.
+Accuracy, Log Loss, Hamming Loss, and Zero One Loss are used as evaluation metrics.
+The mean and standard deviation of all results are taken into consideration as valid results.